 Saucy Shrimp with Asparagus is a perfect meal for when you want to impress, but you don’t have a lot of time to fuss.

-Shrimp are one of my favorite go-to seafood ingredients.
-They’re so versatile.
-Shrimp can go from appetizer to main course without missing a beat.
-They have an inherently mild flavor that can take on any (and all) big, bold flavors you throw at them.
+Shrimp have an inherently mild flavor which can take on any (and all) big, bold flavors you throw at them.
 Because of this, their name alone (shrimp) seems to be an oxymoron of contradictions.
 But don’t let that fool you!
 They may be small, but they are mighty!

 This is a recipe I found (and adapted) from a cookbook I have in my collection called; “Top Secret Recipes, Step-By-Step” by Todd Wilbur.
 Saucy Shrimp and Asparagus is my adaptation of Todd’s version of “Ruth’s Chris Steak House Barbecued Shrimp” that can be found on page 231.

 When I first started cooking, I didn’t have any intention of changing the recipe since I’ve never been to a Ruth’s Chris Steak House, and I wanted to see what I was missing.
 However, that didn’t last for long, and since I had asparagus in the fridge…well, you get my gist.

 I also find it ironic that of all the recipes I post with my own step-by-step preparation photos, that this one from a cookbook with the actual name “step-by-step” in the title, is one that I’d forgotten to take my step-by-step photos of.
 What are the odds?
 Sorry folks!